Just-In-Time Analytics, Semantic Binding, and the Rise of Virtual Knowledge Graph

 BI --> Exec[Executive Meeting]

-The hidden assumption is that the question must be known in advance.
-Revenue by region, churn by cohort, pipeline by stage — these are not discovered at the meeting.
-They are negotiated weeks earlier, encoded into pipeline models and dashboard definitions, and rendered into charts that an analyst has already rehearsed.
+The analytic engineer owns the ETL contract; the analyst owns the BI layer.
+Nobody is doing their job wrong.
+But the hidden assumption is that the question must be known in advance: revenue by region, churn by cohort are negotiated weeks earlier and encoded into pipelines and dashboard tiles.
 The dashboard is a preview of the conversation the organization expects to have.

 sequenceDiagram